levelarts-studio/cte-docs/content/gad1-docs/projects/_index.md

 - **Documented** — you save sketches, drafts, and notes.
 - **Presented** — you explain your work clearly to an audience.

+{{< cards >}}
+  {{< card
+        link="/gad1-docs/final/f1"
+        title="Midterm: Rigged Character Model"
+        image="/images/gad1/f1.jpg"
+        imageStyle="object-fit:cover; aspect-ratio:16/9;"
+  >}}

+  {{< card
+        link="/gad1-docs/final/f2"
+        title="Final: Interactive Unreal Showcase"
+        image="/images/gad1/f2.jpg"
+        imageStyle="object-fit:cover; aspect-ratio:16/9;"
+  >}}
+{{< /cards >}}

 ---

-# Semester 1 Final Project
+## Semester 1 Final Project (Midterm)

 <div class="hx:mt-1 hx:text-gray-500 hx:text-lg">
-  Hero Prop
+  Rigged Character Model
 </div>

-**Focus**: Storytelling through environment design.

-**Task**: Create an original **hero prop** that serves as the centerpiece of a story.
-- Research references and visual inspiration.
+**Focus**: 3D modeling, topology, UVs, and rigging workflows.

+**Task**: Take your **Year 1 Character Design Document** and complete a game-ready character model in Blender.
-- Sketch and refine prop designs in Krita.
+- Block out and refine a character mesh
+- Retopologize and UV unwrap for clean geometry
-- Build a simple 3D model in Blender.
+- Rig the character with a simple armature for posing and animation
-- Explain the prop’s role in a larger narrative or world.

 **Deliverables**:
-- Prop concept art (sketches + final render)
-- 3D model of the hero prop (game-ready)
-- Short written explanation of how the prop connects to a bigger story
+- Blender file with clean, rigged character
+- Screenshots showing wireframe, shaded, and posed versions
+- Short turntable render or animation test
+- Portfolio entry with notes on workflow and challenges

 {{< callout type="info" >}}
-This project connects to **Unit 4 — Game Art Foundations** and prepares for environment building in Semester 2.
+You are **not graded on sculpting detail**.
+What matters is clarity of form, clean topology, and a functional rig that can be animated and imported into Unreal Engine.
 {{< /callout >}}

 ---

-# Semester 2 Final Project
+## Semester 2 Final Project (Final)

 <div class="hx:mt-1 hx:text-gray-500 hx:text-lg">
-  Environment Design in Unreal
+  Interactive Unreal Showcase
 </div>

-**Focus**: Real-time environment design and integration.
+**Focus**: Environment design, asset integration, and Blueprint scripting.

-**Task**: Create a small **game environment** built around your Semester 1 hero prop.
+**Task**: Create a **playable showcase environment** in Unreal Engine that brings together your character, props, and interactivity.
-Steps:
-- Import your prop into Unreal Engine.
+- Import your rigged character and props into Unreal
-- Block out an environment to showcase the prop.
-- Apply materials, lighting, and atmosphere.
-- Add simple interactions (Blueprints for doors, lights, or effects).
+- Build a small environment with lighting and set dressing
+- Add basic interactivity (movement, triggers, pickups, or win condition) using Blueprints
+- Package the project and document your workflow

 **Deliverables**:
-- Complete Unreal scene with hero prop centerpiece
+- Unreal project folder and packaged build
+- Screenshots or short playthrough video
-- Renders or walkthrough video of the environment
+- Portfolio entry documenting the environment and interactivity
-- Presentation explaining design choices and storytelling through space
+- Reflection on design choices and lessons learned

 {{< callout type="important" >}}
-This project connects to **Unit 5–6 — Environment Design & Final Project** and demonstrates readiness for advanced work in Year 2.
+The **Midterm and Final Projects** each count for **30% of your semester grade**.
+They are long-term projects that will take time to complete. **Time management** is critical in the creative industry — plan ahead, pace your work, and use weekly assignments to build toward your final deliverables.
 {{< /callout >}}

 ---

 ## Portfolio Requirement

-By the end of Semester 2, you will submit a **starter portfolio** that includes:
+By the end of Semester 2, you will submit a **portfolio package** that includes:
-- Your Semester 1 hero prop (concept + model)
+- Your Semester 1 rigged character model
-- Your Semester 2 environment project (renders/video)
+- Your Semester 2 interactive Unreal showcase
 - Selected weekly assignments that show process and growth
-- A short reflection on your goals moving forward
+- A short reflection on your technical and creative development

 The portfolio is **not a one-time assignment**.
 You will continue to update and refine it throughout the 3-year AME pathway.
 It becomes the showcase of your work for future classes, college, or job applications.